StockerMC/StockerMC/README.md

-Software engineering student at the University of Waterloo, currently interning [@Shopify](https://github.com/Shopify) on the Payments team.
+Software engineering student at the University of Waterloo, currently interning @ Shopify on the Payments team.

 Some things I've built: